healthcarelogic/log4js-filters/README.md

+# log4js-filters

 This is a log filtering plugin for [log4js-node](https://log4js-node.github.io/log4js-node/).
+It checks log object keys against pre-configured words or regex and hide the log content accordingly.
+See below for an example.

+NOTE: Logs have to be of object form.
+Strings won't get filtered.

 ## Installation